- Dermal fillers are an effective treatment for lines and wrinkles on the forehead.

-- Hyaluronic acid fillers plump and smooth the skin, with instant results lasting up to twelve months.
+- Hyaluronic acid fillers plump and smooth the skin, with results lasting 6–12 months or longer

-- Botox can be used in combination with fillers to treat and prevent forehead lines and wrinkles.
+- Botox can be used in tandem with fillers to target for additional benefits

 Contents